Careersy AI

 Built on how ANZ hiring actually works.

-From stuck to shortlisted.
-From the offer to your first 90 days.
-From the quiet months between roles to the post that brings the next opportunity to you.
-Eleven coaching modes for every move in the search, all in one conversation that remembers where you left off.
+Stuck to shortlisted.
+The offer to your first 90 days.
+The quiet months between roles.
+Eleven coaching modes for every move, in one conversation that remembers where you left off.

 TRUSTED BY JOB SEEKERS WHO'VE LANDED AT